i-doit/knowledge-base/docs/en/i-doit-add-ons/flows/index.md

 !!! note ""
     === "Call API"
         The action executes a defined API call.
 The API call requires a URL, a method and authorization details.
+[Twig](https://twig.symfony.com/doc/3.x/) can be used as a template engine for this action type.

     === "Send E-Mail"
         The action sends an e-mail to specific recipients.
 A subject is required.
+[Twig](https://twig.symfony.com/doc/3.x/) can be used as a template engine for this action type.

     === "Create object"
         The action creates a new object.
 It is possible to store attributes for categories.